GLOBAL MARKETS-Japan stocks spooked to 6-mth lows by Wall St retreat

 Momentum investing involves buying stocks that are already trending higher, often taking their price/earnings ratios into the stratosphere.
 When the momentum turns it can do so viciously as investors rush to the exits at the same time.

 Japan, in particular, was vulnerable both to the dive in tech stocks and to the strength of the yen, which crimps exports and corporate profits.
-The Nikkei gapped lower right from the off to reach a trough of 13,885.
+The Nikkei gapped lower right from the off to reach a trough of 13,885, but later pared its losses to be down 2 percent at 14,007.

-Dealers suspected the authorities were working behind the scenes to get public pension funds to buy and stop the rot, but with only limited success.
+Dealers suspected the authorities would be working behind the scenes to get public pension funds to buy and stop the rot.

-The index ended 2.4 percent lower at 13,960, with the breach of chart support at 14,200 and the close under 14,000 both body blows from a technical perspective.
+The breach of chart support at 14,200 was a body blow and much would now depend on whether the index could close the session above the 14,000 bulwark.

-Tech bellwether Softbank felt the heat with a drop of 3.8 percent to its lowest in over two months.
-Clothing giant Fast Retailing shed almost 8 percent after it cut its profit forecast when investors were already nervous about the impact of this month's sales tax hike.
+Tech bellwether Softbank felt the heat with a drop of 4.8 percent to its lowest in over two months.
+Clothing giant Fast Retailing shed 8 percent after it cut its profit forecast when investors were already nervous about the impact of this month's sales tax hike.

+Investors were in part taking profits as the U.S. corporate reporting season started amid expectations that results would not be stellar enough to support the high valuations of some stocks.

 Even the MSCI emerging markets index eased back a little, a day after reaching its highest for the year so far.
 The emerging sector has been on a tear in the last couple of weeks as funds cut back exposure to developed markets.